Nutritional value of parsley include its anti cancer and bruising properties.

 Once you've got the ingredients together, it takes only five minutes to rustle up this authentic hummus recipe.

 Chronic arthritis is really not something you have to suffer from; but you will have to ring in the changes before it's too late.
 The magnesium in the nutritional value of parsley is the magic ingredient when it comes to degenerative change in joints and heart disease.

 Nutritional value of parsley and spinach

 There's an epidemic of joint deterioration in our Western society.
 Orthopaedic surgeons, and chiropractors too, are thriving but there are so many simple things you can do that will make such a enormous difference to the pain and worse, disability, you may be feeling in your joints; the nutritional value of parsley is just one of them.

 It's the high glycemic index carbohydrate that makes you fat; white rice, cakes and cookies, colas and sodas and sadly potatoes too unless you can find new spuds that have more resistant starch.

 Could a high fat diet make you thin?
 That's the tantalizing thought from ketogenic banting.

 In my lunch today there is some carbohydrate in the bread, the fruit and the honey but mostly it's a high fibre meal.
 Just as important is that all the carbohydrates have a low glycemic index; there's no insulin surge from this meal.
 The couple slips of parsley are more for flavour, but they do help lower the GI.
 For more direction, follow our free weight loss programs.
 You'll find them in the navigation bar.

 The controversial Banting diet uses these principles.

-A group of scientists scanned the literature and found that a magnesium deficiency is the underlying cause of a condition called chondrocalcinosis.
+A group of scientists scanned the literature and found that a magnesium deficiency is the underlying cause of an arthritic condition called chondrocalcinosis; the nutritional value of parsley includes a large amount of the mineral.

 What's more, this condition exists in 10 percent of Western sixty year old folk.
 No wonder we are an arthritis ridden society.